Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Zero-Shot Cross-Lingual Transfer with Robust Training

 We consider two different ways to learn the smoothed classifier $g$: (1) random perturbation and (2) data augmentation.

-\paragraph{Random perturbation.} Specifically, we focus on the following objective
+\paragraph{Random perturbation (RP).} Specifically, we focus on the following objective

 In each optimization step, we randomly sample a perturbation $\bm{\delta}$ from $\mathbb{P}_{\bm{\delta}}$ and add it to $\text{Enc}(x)$.
-Then, we use the perturbed representation to calculate the loss and update the classifier $g$.
+Then, we use the perturbed representation as the input to calculate the loss and update the classifier $g$.

-\paragraph{Data augmentation.} Another common way to get the smoothed classifier $g$ is data augmentation \cite{Ye20safer}.
+\paragraph{Data augmentation (DA).} Another common way to approximate the smoothed classifier $g$ is data augmentation \cite{Ye20safer}.
 Instead of randomly sampling the perturbation $\bm{\delta}$, we consider a predefined synonym set \cite{Alzantot18synonym}.
-For every example $x = (w_1, w_2, ..., w_n)$ in $X_{src}$, we generate $m$ augmented examples by randomly replacing word $w_i$ in $x$ with one of its synonym words with a probability $p$.
-Notice that we allow multiple replacements in one example.
+For every example $x = (w_1, w_2, ..., w_n)$ in $X_{src}$, we generate $m$ augmented examples by replacing each word $w_i$ in $x$ with one of its synonym words (including $w_i$ itself).
+We allow multiple replacements in one example.
 Then, we use the augmented data to train a smoothed classifier $g$.

+It is worth noting that the predefined synonym set is required for \emph{only} source languages.
+Unlike previous work \cite{Qin20codesw1,Liu20codesw2}, which uses bilingual dictionary of \emph{both} source languages and target languages, the proposed method does not need any additional annotations of target languages.